Salted Toffee Blondies are loaded with chunks of chocolate and toffee bits. A sprinkling of flaked sea salt completes this rich blondie!

 Bake the blondies for 30 minutes.
 Please note that this is a timed bake.
 The top of the blondies will feel set, but a toothpick might not come out completely clean.

 Cool the blondies completely in the pan.
-Using the parchment paper, lift the blondies from the pan and place them on a cutting board.
-Cut them into squares or bars.
+Using the parchment paper, lift the blondies from the pan, place them on a cutting board, and cut them into squares or bars.
 If not eaten immediately, wrap individually and store in an airtight container.

 My Top Tips

-About the Chocolate - Hershey’s makes a 7-ounce extra-large milk chocolate bar just the right size for this recipe.
-I hand cut the large milk chocolate into quarter to third-inch chunks.
+♡ About the Chocolate - Hershey’s makes a 7-ounce extra-large milk chocolate bar just the right size for this recipe.
+I hand-cut the large milk chocolate into ¼" to ⅓" chunks.
 Even though you can buy milk chocolate already in bags “chunk” style instead of “chips” or morsels, I prefer cutting the chocolate myself.
 You get all these little jagged bits of chocolate that melt beautifully inside the bars.

-Baking Pan Sizes - An 8-inch square pan can be substituted for the 9-inch.
+♡ Baking Pan Sizes - An 8-inch square pan can be substituted for a 9-inch.
 However, the bake time will need to increase by 5 minutes making the total bake time for an 8-inch square pan 35 minutes.

-Doubling the recipe and using a larger pan (13 x 9-inch) is not recommended, as the blondies will not bake and set properly.
+♡ Do not Double - Doubling the recipe and using a larger pan (13 x 9 inches) is not recommended, as the blondies will not bake and set properly.

 Once baked and cooled, Salted Toffee Blondies can be cut into perfect squares.
 I hope you enjoy them!